How do pets show fear?

-Is fear ever an abnormal response in animals?
+Is fear ever an abnormal response in pets?

-In many situations, it is “acceptable and understandable” for an animal to be afraid.
-However, there are times when animals exhibit fear when it is maladaptive or dangerous for humans.
-When animals are frightened, they may become aggressive (fight), run away (flight), appear visually anxious (fret), remain rigidly still (freeze), or make small repetitive movements (fidget).
-The response will depends on the pet's personality, the type of stimulus, previous experience with the stimulus, whether the pet is on its own property (where it is more likely to fight), whether it is in the presence of offspring or family members (where it is more likely to fight), or whether it is cornered or restrained and unable to escape (where it is more likely to fight).
+Fears can be maladaptive, and their presentation can be dangerous for the dog or cat itself or the people interacting with the pet.
+When pets are frightened, they may display aggression (fight), display avoidance by running away (flight), appear visually anxious (fret), remain rigidly still (freeze), or make small repetitive movements (fidget).
+The response will depends on the pet's personality (whether bold or shy), the type of stimulus presented, the previous life experiences with the stimulus, whether the pet is on its own property (where it may be more likely to defend), whether it is in the presence of offspring or family members (where it may be motivated to protect), or whether it is cornered or restrained and unable to escape (where it might display defensive aggression).

 What is a phobia?

-This is an intense response to a situation that the animal perceives as fear inducing.
+A phobia is a sudden, profound, or excessive fear response.
 The response is out of proportion to the stimulus and is maladaptive.
 Phobic responses may manifest in response to sights, sounds, or being placed in a novel environment.
 Phobic responses have physiological, behavioral, and emotional responses similar to fear, but they are out of proportion to the level of threat presented.

 What is anxiety?

-What types of stimuli might trigger fears, phobias, or anxieties?
+What types of stimuli might trigger a fear, phobic, or anxious response?

 What causes fearful, phobic, or anxious responses?

-Sometimes fear is the result of an early experience that was unpleasant or perceived by the animal as unpleasant.
+Sometimes fear is the result of an early experience that was unpleasant or perceived by the pet as unpleasant.
 If the fearful response was successful at chasing away the stimulus, or if the pet escaped from the stimulus, the behavior has been rewarded and therefore is likely to be repeated.
-Owners who try to stop the behavior by providing treats or affection may not help calm the pet or diminish the fear and anxiety.
-In some situations, the animal may see your actions as reinforcing the behavior the animal is performing at that time.
-Also, it should be noted that punishment, in close association with exposure to a stimulus, might further cause fear and anxiety toward that stimulus.
+Punishment, in close association with exposure to a stimulus, might further cause fear and anxiety toward that stimulus.
 If the owner is frustrated or anxious or the stimulus is threatening, this too will further aggravate (and justify) the fear.
 Finally, if the stimulus retreats or is removed during a display of fear aggression, the aggressive display will have been reinforced.